Shaping Climate Change Adaptive Places (SCAPE)

 Name of funding programme - Interreg 5A 2 Seas Programme

 Start and end dates - September 2016 to August 2020

 SCAPE (Shaping Climate Change Adaptive PlacEs) is a project that brings together partners from the UK, Netherlands and Belgium.
-It aims to develop 'Landscape-led Design' (LLD) solutions for water management that make coastal landscapes in the 2 Seas area better adapted and more resilient to climate change.
-The partners we are working with are:
+It aims to develop 'Landscape-Led Design' (LLD) solutions for water management that make coastal landscapes in the 2 Seas area better adapted and more resilient to climate change.

 - Ostend City Council (BE)